 Grab your hot dogs, hamburgers, and beer cooler, and make a day of it!
 Ask your friends to bring some side dishes, so you don’t have to do all the prep work, and enjoy some time cooking out in the nice weather.

-Grab your favorite films and some buttery popcorn, and stay in with your best pals.
-A movie night is one of the best things to do with friends because it’s cozy and relaxing, and you can all bond over the feelings elicited from the movie.
+Grab your favorite films and some buttery popcorn for a night in with your best pals.
+A movie night is one of the best things to do with friends because it’s cozy, relaxing, and allows you to bond over the feelings the movie elicited.

-A book club is often seen as the quintessential thing to do with friends, especially for women.
+A book club is a quintessential thing to do with friends, especially for women.
 It’s often made fun of as an excuse to gossip and drink wine, but I’ve never been a member of a book club that wasn’t actually about the book.

-Reading is fun, and it’s also fun to share your thoughts and feelings about any given book you are reading.
-A book club is a great excuse to get together and allows you to read books that you wouldn’t have considered and learn about your friends’ deeper opinions on things.
+Reading is fun, and it’s also fun to share your thoughts and feelings about the book you are reading.
+A book club is a great excuse to get together and allows you to read books you wouldn’t have considered and learn about your friends’ more profound opinions on things.

-If you need to go to the store for some new clothes or home décor, why not bring your friends with you?
-It’s always good to have a second or third opinion on how something looks or whether that adorable little vase you randomly found is really worth the twenty bucks.
+If you need to go to the store for new clothes or home décor, why not bring your friends along?
+It’s always good to have a second or third opinion on how something looks or whether that adorable little vase you randomly found is worth the twenty bucks.

 Shopping is a fun, relaxing activity that often gets a bad rap, especially in the personal finance world.
-Clearly, we shouldn’t be spending all of our money on things that we want.
-However, it’s not bad to spend some money on things that make you happy, and enjoying the experience with friends makes it even better.
+Clearly, we shouldn’t be spending all our money on things we want.
+However, spending some money on things that make you happy is not bad, and enjoying the experience with friends makes it even better.

 Play Dress Up